Club: FC Red Bull Salzburg | Opening: 2003 | Capacity: 30,188

-Construction of the Red Bull Arena began in 2001 and was completed in 2003.
-The opening match was played on the 8th of March 2003 between SV Wüstenrot Salzburg and FC Kärnten.
+The Red Bull Arena got built between 2001 and 2003.
+It opened on 8 March 2003 with a match between Wüstenrot Salzburg and FC Kärnten.
 The stadium could initially hold 18,250 spectators.

-The Red Bull Arena, temporarily renamed Stadion Salzburg Wals-Siezenheim, hosted three group matches during Euro 2008.
+The Red Bull Arena hosted three group matches during Euro 2008, during which it got temporarily renamed Stadion Salzburg Wals-Siezenheim

 The Red Bull Arena is located in the west of Salzburg, approximately 4.5 kilometres from Salzburg’s historic city centre and at a similar distance from the main railway station (Hauptbahnhof).

 The stadium lies adjacent to the A1 motorway.
 Take exit 293 toward Kleßheim.
 On matchdays the club offers a shuttle service to the stadium from Salzburg’s conference centre (Messezentrum), further north along the A1.

 If arriving by public transport, the Red Bull Arena can be reached with O-Bus 1 from the main railway station.
 Take the bus in the direction of Kleßheim Kavalierhaus.
 The ride takes about half an hour and on matchdays transport is free if in the possession of a match ticket.

 Buses run every 20 minutes and pass through the historic centre at the Ferdinand Hanusch Platz.

 Eat, drink, and sleep near the Red Bull Arena

 The Red Bull Arena is located on an office, retail, and industry park next to the A1 motorway.
 If gambling is your thing, you might be thrilled to have the Casino Salzburg in the picturesque Schloss Klessheim castle next door, but options for eating and drinking are limited around the arena, which is better done in Salzburg’s lovely historic centre.